CharlesWaylon/Anti_Money_Laundering/README1.md

 ## Data splitting

-The transaction records were sorted by `Time_step` and split in chronological order:
+I sorted the transaction records by `Time_step` and split them in chronological order:

 - 70% train
 - 15% validation
 - 15% test

-This is a sensible choice for AML-style data because it reduces temporal leakage compared with random splitting.
+I chose that approach because it reduces temporal leakage compared with random splitting.

 ## Initial GNN architecture

-The main graph model defined in `GNN_pt2.py` is an edge-classification GraphSAGE network:
+The main graph model I defined in `GNN_pt2.py` is an edge-classification GraphSAGE network:

 - two `SAGEConv` layers produce node embeddings
 - for each transaction edge, the model concatenates: